google-research/dex-lang/doc/syntax-philosophy.md

       record with anonymous fields.

   - The double colon `::` type-annotates an arbitrary expression without otherwise changing its meaning.
-Since it can go anywhere, we follow Haskell in making it looser than all expression operators, including `$`.
+Since it can go anywhere, we make it looser than all expression operators, except `|>` and `$`.
+The exception supports the common concept that `$` breaks up formulas completely (by being the loosest expression-like operator).

+  - We make backquoted functions and user-defined operators bind tightly by default, but for no particularly good reason.
+They are currently rare in Dex, so it doesn't really matter.

 6. Next, we have the special snowflakes that interact with almost nothing